Neuro-linguistic programming is a way of changing someone’s thoughts and behaviors to help achieve desired outcomes for them.

 NLP uses perceptual, behavioral, and communication techniques to make it easier for people to change their thoughts and actions.

-NLP relies on language processing but should not be confused with natural language processing, which shares the same acronym.
+NLP relies on language processing but should not be confused with natural language processing, which shares the same abbreviation.

 NLP was developed by Richard Bandler and John Grinder, who believed it was possible to identify the patterns of thoughts and behaviors of successful individuals and to teach them to others.